nissy-dev/resume/pdf/README-print.md

 ### Quantum chemical simulation (chemistry)

-My B.E. research interest was analysis of the electrochemical reaction by using a quantum chemical simulation.
-So, I get used to using the following libraries.
+My B.E. research interest was analysis of the electrochemical reaction by using a quantum chemical simulation.So, I get used to using the following libraries.

 - Gaussian, VASP, Quantum Espresso